-The Walking Tour of Historic Ipswich is an online self-guided walk with stops at historic sites.
+An online Walking Tour of Historic Ipswich is a self-guided walk with stops at historic sites.
 Visit the South Green, the East End, High Street and return through the Meetinghouse Green Historic District.
 Along the way, read stories about life in America’s best-preserved Puritan town.
 View First and Second Period homes and other interesting architecture, and explore the unique geography of our town.
 This tour starts across the river from the Ipswich Visitors Center at the nearby Ipswich Riverwalk Mural behind the EBSCO buildings and Zumi’s.

 - View the comprehensive 4-mile Historic Ipswich tour online